-27 The specific exclusion of tributary waters from the Treaty could be significant.
-For example, Lake Michigan - being wholly inside the United States - does not appear to be a part of the boundary waters under this definition, but rather would be considered tributary waters.
+26 The specific exclusion of tributary waters from the Treaty could be significant.
+For example, Lake Michigan-being wholly inside the United States-does not appear to be a part of the boundary waters under this definition, but rather would be considered tributary waters.
 Article II of the Treaty, nonetheless, appears to allow the other party to have the right to seek legal remedies for any resulting injury from the diversion of tributary waters.

-including the service of canals for the purposes of navigation; and (3) uses for power and for irrigation purposes.
+and control tributaries of boundary waters and transboundary rivers, although the other party would continue to have the right to seek legal remedies for any resulting injury.
+Article VIII sets priorities that the IJC must consider when contemplating new water diversions (post-1909).
+The order of preference is (1) uses for domestic and sanitary purposes; (2) uses for navigation, including the service of canals for the purposes of navigation; and (3) uses for power and for irrigation purposes.
 Under Article VIII, no use may be permitted that tends to materially conflict with any use which is given preference over it.

 During the 1950s, many diversion proposals surfaced to move water out of the Great Lakes Basin.
-Such proposals included a coal-slurry pipeline linking Lake Superior with Wyoming, a proposed canal linking the Great Lakes with the Mississippi River, and a Grand Canal project connecting the Hudson Bay and the western United States through the Great Lakes.28 In part to address these proposals, the Great Lakes states devised a regional plan - the Great Lakes Basin Compact to promote the comprehensive development, use, and conservation of the Great Lakes Basin.
-The Compact established a U.S. intergovernmental agency known as the Great Lakes Commission (GLC) to carry out its provisions.
-The Compact, as originally conceived by the states, included the provinces of Quebec and Ontario as signatories.
-When the Compact came to Congress for approval (see later discussion), however, Congress did not consent to the inclusion of the provinces largely because it determined that the matter was of national interest and would interfere with the Executive's plenary authority to negotiate the nation's foreign policies.29 Accordingly, the GLC consists of delegates from the Great Lakes states, but allows the provinces of Ontario and Quebec to participate as nonvoting associate members.
+Such proposals included a coal-slurry pipeline linking Lake Superior with Wyoming, a proposed canal linking the Great Lakes with the Mississippi River, and a Grand Canal project connecting the Hudson Bay and the western United States through the Great Lakes.27 In part to address these proposals, the Great Lakes states devised a regional plan-the Great Lakes Basin Compact (GLBC)-to promote the comprehensive development, use, and conservation of the Great Lakes Basin.
+The GLBC established a U.S. intergovernmental agency known as the Great Lakes Commission (GLC) to carry out its provisions.
+The GLBC, as originally conceived by the states, included the provinces of Quebec and Ontario as signatories.
+When the GLBC came to Congress for approval (see later discussion), however, Congress did not consent to the inclusion of the provinces largely because it determined that the matter was of national interest and would interfere with the Executive's plenary authority to negotiate the nation's foreign policies.28 Accordingly, the GLC consists of delegates from the Great Lakes states, but allows the provinces of Ontario and Quebec to participate as nonvoting associate members.
 The GLC has supported a number of water management studies and initiatives.

-In 1985, the Great Lakes states and the provinces of Ontario and Quebec completed the Great Lakes Charter, a protocol in which the signatories agreed not to make any new diversion of Great Lakes waters averaging more than five million gallons per day over a thirty-day period (about 1.8 billion gallons annually) without the notification, consultation, and approval of all parties to the Charter.
+In 1985, the Great Lakes states and the provinces of Ontario and Quebec completed the Great Lakes Charter, a protocol in which the signatories agreed not to make any new diversion or consumptive use of Great Lakes waters averaging more than five million gallons per day over a thirty-day period (about 1.8 billion gallons annually) without the notification, consultation, and approval of all parties to the Charter.
 Unlike the BWT, which did not strictly address environmental issues and was limited to boundary waters, the Charter clearly defined environmental protections and pertains to the entire Great Lakes Basin, including tributaries.
-The Great Lakes Charter, however, is not legally binding and represents "a kind of gentlemen's agreement between the Governors of the Great Lakes States and the Provinces of Ontario and Quebec."30
+The Great Lakes Charter, however, is not legally binding and represents "a kind of gentlemen's agreement between the Governors of the Great Lakes States and the Provinces of Ontario and Quebec."29